Pizza Toppings Under Cheese or Over Cheese? [Why the Order Matters]

 However, pizza toppings that can burn easily should go under the cheese, while toppings that resist the pizza oven’s high temperature should go over the cheese.
 Also, having the toppings over the cheese makes the pizza more visually appealing than burying it under the cheese.

-So let’s dive into which toppings should go under the cheese and which should go over the cheese for the perfect pizza!
+So, let’s explore which toppings should go under the cheese and which should go over the cheese for the perfect pizza!

 Let’s get started!